-COVID UPDATE: Prior to the COVID19 epidemic, a person who enrolled in a driving under the influence program had to attend the program in person.
+COVID UPDATE: Prior to the COVID-19 epidemic, a person who enrolled in a driving under the influence program had to attend the program in person.
 This would usually mean weekly classes with a group or individual sessions.
-Now, due to the epidemic, many DUI program providers offer “online” classes through zoom, etc. California Department of Health approved some programs for “online” only courses.
+Now, due to the pandemic, many DUI program providers offer “online” classes through Zoom, etc. California Department of Health approved some programs for “online” only courses.
 This is a great benefit for those who are unable to travel or live in another state.

 - QUESTIONS: IS COURT REFERRAL REQUIRED TO COMPLETE AN ALCOHOL PROGRAM;

 - ANSWER: NO, THE LAW PERMITS ENROLMENT INTO AN ALCOHOL PROGRAM WITH A DMV RECORD SHOWING A DUI ARREST ON RECORD.
 This law is found in Tile 9 of California Code of Regulation section 9498.